Out of the past

 ‘You stupid cow,’ exploded Laura.
 ‘Now you’ve admitted the thing happened that way.
 Say nothing you don’t have to, you stupid woman.’

-‘As that does not directly relate to the murder, there’s no need to go further on that.
+‘As that does not directly relate to the murder, there’s no need to go further into it.
 Let’s press on, people.
 Let’s go back to Ms Sobel’s talk with DS Madders who did not record the talk, but he does remember part of it.
 Obviously, none of that would stand up in court.’
 Sobel nodded to Madders.
 ‘First thing he remembers is Ms Sobel saying, ‘I’m not naming names.’
 And she didn’t.
 She also said, ‘I never knew this Miles, so don’t know what he knew.’
 Any comments from anyone?’

 Laura was about to but didn’t, Jenny A was quiet and interested now, Jenny B had been intrigued from the start.